Weston Ridgeline 2022-2023 Snowboard Review

 Turning Experience/Carving

-Pretty quick edge to edge and it went where ever I needed it whenever I needed it to be there.
-So there is pretty good but not great spring out of the turn and I enjoyed laying into a harder turn.
-I expected this to be more of a big mountain bomber that likes longer drawn out s-turns but it carved across the groomers really well and had a very balanced turning experience.
+It was pretty quick edge to edge, and it went wherever I needed it whenever I needed it to be there.
+So there is a pretty good but not great spring out of the turn, and I enjoyed laying into a harder turn.
+I expected this to be more of a big mountain bomber that likes longer drawn-out s-turns, but it carved across the groomers really well and had a very balanced turning experience.
 Whatever radius you wanted was doable in a turn.
-It didn’t have one place where it really shined but did everything well.
+It didn’t have one place where it really shined, but it did everything well.

 Powder

-There is a pretty good set back on board here with the Weston Ridgeline.
-At a 22.25” stance width set all the way back you can get -3.5” back from center of board.
-It really helps keep this board floating as I did have to put a good bit of weight on the back foot in thigh high powder.
-It seems like it is best for those that ride in steeper terrain and it didn’t have the easy low angle powder float thing happening as much as some.
-Still it’s doable but I found other boards with less set back on board to float better in it’s peer group.
-Even though the Weston Backcountry has less setback on board at -3.25″ I felt like it had easier directional float.
-This felt more like a really good all mountain board which is more than fine.
+There is a pretty good setback on board here with the Weston Ridgeline.
+At a 22.25” stance width set all the way back, you can get -3.5” back from the center of the board.
+It really helps keep this board floating, as I did have to put a good bit of weight on the back foot in thigh-high powder.
+It seems like it is best for those who ride in steeper terrain, and it didn’t have the easy low-angle powder float thing happening as much as some.
+Still, it’s doable, but I found other boards with less setback on board to float better in its peer group.
+Even though the Weston Backcountry has less setback on board at -3.25″, I felt like it had easier directional float.
+This felt more like a really good all-mountain board, which is more than fine.

 Switch/Pipe/Jumps